Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 There is another legend that details the origins of Goddess Chamunda.
 Commonly referred to as Durga, Chamundeshwari Devi is renowned to be the personal Goddess of the Mysuru Royal Family.
 Mysuru (Mysore) has assumed its name from Mahishasura, a demon with the body of a human but has the head of a buffalo.
 He is a violent and strong monster who interfered with cosmic powers and instigated a ruckus in the universe.

-The celestial beings pleaded to Lord Shiva to mediate.
+The celestial beings pleaded with Lord Shiva to mediate.
 Lord Shiva had granted a boon to the demon that he will not be slain at the hands of a man.
 The universe was not able to handle Mahishasura’s powerful army of demons.
 The devas thus contacted Goddess Parvati, Lord Shiva’s consort, to help.
 She took the form of Durga or Chamundi.
 She was fierce enough to kill Mahishasura and rid the world of his evil forces.

 Chamunda Devi is known to epitomize the death, disaster, distress and annihilation of Mother Nature.
 But Goddess Chamunda is believed to be a kind soul who is compassionate to her devotees and is thus venerated in numerous regions of India.
 This Mother Goddess is known to be a fierce protector who shields her worshippers from harm.
 The form and the way Chamunda Devi is portrayed fluctuate from region to region.
 Even scriptures vary in the way her attributes are listed.